DS-100/sp24-grad/gradproject.md

 Your task is to assist the agency with making this initial call quickly by automatically classifying images based on the disaster scenario.
 Specifically, your role will be to build a classifier that can distinguish images from the `midwest-flooding` disaster and the `socal-fire` disaster.

 To assess your performance, please submit predictions for the `test_images_flooding-fire.npz` images.
-This should be in a csv file `test_images_flooding-fire_predictions.csv` consisting of a single column with no header, with a $0$ to indicate a `midwest-flooding` prediction and a $1$ to indicate a `socal-fire` prediction.
-The prediction in row $i$ should correspond to the $i$ th image.
+This should be in a csv file `test_images_flooding-fire_predictions.csv` consisting of a single column with no header, with a 0 to indicate a `midwest-flooding` prediction and a 1 to indicate a `socal-fire` prediction.
+The prediction in row i should correspond to the i th image.

 ##### Task B: Damage Level Classification
 The agency needs to know how severe a disaster is in order to allocate resources for a response effectively.
 The agency is especially concerned with human lives and uses building damage as an important metric for disaster severity.

 Your task is to assist the agency by automatically detecting the building damage level after a disaster.
 Specifically create a damage level classifier for the `hurricane-matthew` disaster.

 To assess your performance, please submit predictions for the `test_images_hurricane-matthew.npz` images.
-This should be in a csv file `test_images_hurricane-matthew_predictions.csv` consisting of a single column with no header, with a $0-3$ prediction of the damage level.
-The prediction in row $i$ should correspond to the $i$ th image.
+This should be in a csv file `test_images_hurricane-matthew_predictions.csv` consisting of a single column with no header, with a 0-3 prediction of the damage level.
+The prediction in row i should correspond to the i th image.

 #### Resources
 To assist you in your efforts the agency has compiled the following list of resources